xyproto/ollamaclient/README.md

 ```
 Sending request to /api/tags
-Sending request to /api/generate: {"model":"nous-hermes:7b-llama2-q2_K","prompt":"Write a haiku about the color of cows."}
+Sending request to /api/generate: {"model":"mistral:instruct","prompt":"Write a haiku about the color of cows."}

-Cow, the color
+Majestic brown cows
-Of grass and meadow glee
+Grazing in green fields so serene
-The mossy shade.
+Nature's masterpiece
 ```

 ### Getting started with the summarize utility in cmd/summarize